International Health Insurance

 Your primary care doctor can refer you to specialists, or you can book specialist visits directly.
 Clinics that accept certain American or Canadian medical plans tend to be at the higher end of Mexico’s pricing spectrum.

-This is because the reimbursement process for global insurers is complex and requires clinics to handle additional paperwork and coordination, which can increase costs.
+This is because the reimbursement process for global insurers is complex, requiring clinics to handle additional paperwork and coordination, which can increase costs.

 A standard doctor’s visit typically starts at around $25 USD.
 Diagnostic tests can cost up to one-third less than in the United States, though prices increase with more complex procedures.
 Some clinics and hospitals offer payment plans.